My Journey to healing

 My story

 Will anyone ever choose me?
-What’s wrong with me?

 Rightfully so, no man felt safe, until an acquaintance from high school reached out to me and started calling me weekly.
 We had similar backgrounds, being raised in the church, and became friends, and I felt like I could be myself with him.
 Six months later, we were engaged and planning our wedding.
 I was 22, and didn’t know who I was or what I needed in a partner, but I was finally being chosen.
+That’s all we need, right?

 Six months after my first ‘attack,’ the symptoms subsided.
 It felt like witnessing the aftermath of a tornado: everything was different, but some parts could be rebuilt, and I was just grateful to be out of suffering.
 I had given me a second chance, and I was determined to live life to the fullest.
 I had no idea what caused it, but I resolved to move forward with purpose.